TPVasconcelos/BoxParti/README.md

 # BoxParti

+_Welcome to my first programming project._

+_Enjoy!_

 This was a project for a Scientific Computing Skills module in my Physics undergraduate.
-It is a Tkinter GUI running a **_hard sphere molecular dynamics model simulation_**.
+It is a Tkinter GUI running a **hard sphere molecular dynamics model simulation**.

 I have noticed that this version **performes better on OS X**.
 With minor changes it can also run on Linux and Windows.